burkhardtroeper/soccer_analysis/README.md

 show evolution of team characteristics over the years, ranking of teams who scored the most in one year, etc ...

+So that's how all these statistics from players, teams, games come.